Volunteers are the lifeblood of SCORE, enabling us to serve hundreds of thousands of established and aspiring small business owners each year.

 - Workshop Presenter: Educate through giving presentations on specific small business topics

-- Administrative Support: Assist your local chapter with marketing, finance, scheduling and other key administrative tasks
+- Chapter Support: Assist your local chapter with marketing, finance, scheduling and other key support tasks

 How many hours do I need to commit on a weekly/monthly basis as a SCORE volunteer?